Jacobo Árbenz: Early life

 Árbenz was born in Quetzaltenango, the second-largest city in Guatemala, in 1913.
 He was the son of a Swiss German pharmacist, Hans Jakob Arbenz Gröbli, who immigrated to Guatemala in 1901.
 His mother, Octavia Guzmán Caballeros, was a Ladino woman from a middle-class family who worked as a primary school teacher.
 His family was relatively wealthy and upper-class; his childhood has been described as "comfortable".
 At some point during his childhood, his father became addicted to morphine and began to neglect the family business.
 He eventually went bankrupt, forcing the family to move to a rural estate that a wealthy friend had set aside for them "out of charity".
 Jacobo had originally desired to be an economist or an engineer, but since the family was now impoverished, he could not afford to go to a university.
-He initially did not want to join the military, but there was a scholarship available through the Escuela Politécnica for military cadets.
-He applied, passed all of the entrance exams, and entered as a cadet in 1932.
+He initially did not want to join the military, but there was a scholarship available through the Polytechnic School of Guatemala for military cadets.
+He applied, passed all of the entrance exams, and became a cadet in 1932.
 His father committed suicide two years after Árbenz entered the academy.